jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-SBDG is careful to export data to JSON in a format that VMware GemFire expects on import and includes things such as `@type` metadata fields.
+[spring-boot-gemfire-name] is careful to export data to JSON in a format that [vmware-gemfire-name] expects on import and includes things such as `@type` metadata fields.